Sales-call AI scoring. Score calls against your key signals, write back to CRM.

 Probably yes.
 We integrate with most call platforms via their API or by pulling recordings from their cloud storage.
 Custom call platforms or PBX setups may need a connector.
 We confirm fit during the discovery call.

-Your monthly is flat.
-Small refinements to a running tool are included.
-Adding the pipeline dashboard, coaching scorecards, or an expanded signal set is each a new tool, and we tell you about each one openly before we build it.
-Most clients stay at their starting tier, and that is fine with us.
+Your monthly is flat, and small refinements to the running scoring tool are included.
+Adding the full pipeline-truth dashboard, per-rep coaching scorecards, or an expanded signal set is each a new tool, and we tell you about each one openly before we build it.
+Most teams stay at their starting tier, and that is fine with us.